ellaghiorghias/IS477-Course-Project-Dogra-Ghiorghias/docs/data_profile.md

 ### **Structure, Content, Characteristics:**

-The dataset is stored as a CSV file with a tabular structure:

-Rows: Each row represents a geographic unit (primarily cities)
+The Census dataset has a tidy, long format, where each row represents a city-year observation.

 Columns: